 Conference: Conflict, Legitimacy and Authoritarian Rule

 This one-day workshop proposes to look comparatively at the social and historical construction of political legitimacy in contexts of civil war, political instability, and authoritarian rule.
 What makes institutions and/or regimes legitimate in the midst of violent conflict and apparent disorder?
-How does institutional order emerge out of instability or conflict?
-How do authoritarian regimes build their legitimacy, in particular in post-civil war transition periods?
+How does institutional order emerge out of instability?
+How do authoritarian regimes build their legitimacy, particularly after civil conflicts?
 What influence do resources (natural, material but also symbolic) have on the development and social perception of legitimate rule?
+Conference poster.